Demonstrating your product to a captive audience is a defining moment in the sales process.

 It feels good when your presentation goes well, but it doesn’t mean the pressure is off.
 When it’s time for questions, you need to prepare yourself for objections.

-It’s important to remember that objections during a product demo usually mean the prospects are considering your product and want to cover every possible scenario.
+It’s important to remember that objections during an interactive product demo usually mean the prospects are considering your product and want to cover every possible scenario.
 It’s not a time to argue, but a time to enlighten.
 Here are 5 tips to conquer objections:

 Everyone loves when a demo goes smoothly without any questions or objections, but the reality is that no objections can be a red flag.
 It might mean their interest is low.
 Instead of fearing objections, prepare for them and make them work in your favor.